basler/gst-plugin-pylon/README.md

 This feature is controlled by the enumeration property `capture-error`.
 You can choose one of the following options:

 * **keep:** Use the partial or corrupted buffers.
 * **skip:** Skip the partial or corrupted buffers.
+A maximum of 100 buffers can be skipped before the pipeline aborts
 * **abort:** Stop pipeline in case of any capture error.

-If this property is not set, the default behavior is the 'abort' option, meaning that the pipeline will abort if any capture errors are encountered.
+If this property is not set, the default behavior is the `abort` option, meaning that the element will fail to process the buffer and it will post a fatal error to the bus.

 As an example, the following pipeline will skip corrupted or partial buffers: